pypeaday/pype.dev/pages/faith/screwtape.md

 ## Chapter 17

+!!! background-thought ""

-> Gluttony of Delicacy, not gluttony of Excess
+    Gluttony of Delicacy, not gluttony of Excess

 !!! danger "page 88"